 Melanotan 2 vs PT-141 vs Afamelanotide

-If you want tanning plus sexual function and appetite effects in one compound, MT-2 is the only option that hits all three.
-PT-141 is better if sexual function is the sole goal.
-Afamelanotide costs roughly $147,000 per year and is limited to EPP patients.
+The short version: if you want tanning plus the sexual and appetite effects in one shot, MT-2 is the only thing that does all three.
+PT-141 is the pick if sexual function is your only goal.
+And afamelanotide runs roughly $147,000 a year and is reserved for EPP patients, so it isn’t a real-world option for anyone reading this for a tan.

 Dosing Protocol